top of page

 News

-What I Learned About Quoting From Letters While Researching Ted’s Story My great Grandfather Jack, Ted's Cousin When I first began writing about Ted — my great-grandfather’s cousin, executed in 1916 and later pardoned — I knew the journey would involve difficult truths, military history, and some painful family discoveries.
-What I didn’t expect was the practical challenge of working with private letters written by researchers in the 1980s , whose words had become part of our
+My great Grandfather Jack, Ted's Cousin When I first began writing about Ted — my great-grandfather’s cousin who was executed in 1916 and later pardoned — I knew the journey would involve difficult truths, military history, and some painful family discoveries.
+What I didn’t expect was the practical challenge of working with private letters written by researchers in the 1980s , whose words had become part of our family’s archive.
+Among the papers handed down through the genera

 I left it too late...